human9/rg353v_linux/README.md

 Found the UART - it's at the top right of the front of the board.
 TODO: pictures, documentation.
 U-Boot log uploaded, linux not printing anything yet.

+I did actually manage to boot with the Anbernic and JELOS kernels - at least to the point of it printing messages.
+So must be an issue with kernel.